Rcola45/DevConnect/README.md

 # DevConnect
-Tutorial of Udemy course [MERN Stack Front to Back](https://www.udemy.com/mern-stack-front-to-back/learn/v4/overview) by [Brad Traversy](https://www.udemy.com/user/brad-traversy/)
+Tutorial of Udemy course [MERN Stack Front to Back](https://www.udemy.com/mern-stack-front-to-back/learn/v4/overview) by [Brad Traversy](https://www.udemy.com/user/brad-traversy/).
+Code here is being written as the tutorials are completed.

 A social network for developers